-1. General Elections for Executive Committee and Council of Representatives members shall be held on the first (1st) Monday of April of each year during normal University operating hours;
+1. General Elections for the Executive Committee and Council of Representatives members shall be held every year for at least three days based on approved election guidelines (voting schedule) by the GSC representatives;

 1.1.
-The Chair and Secretary shall be elected on odd-numbered years;
+The Chair and Secretary shall be elected on even-numbered years;

 1.2.
-The Vice-Chair and Representatives shall be elected on even-numbered years; and
+The Vice-Chair and Representatives shall be elected on odd-numbered years; and

 1.3.
 All voting shall be done electronically;